-2. Our environment
+Our environment

-In addition to the objects we surround ourselves with, we are also shaped by our environment.
+In addition to the objects we surround ourselves with; we are also shaped by our environment.
 Where we live helps us become what we are.
 Artists have always responded or reacted to what is around them, whether it be natural or man-made.

-In the collection you will find:
+In the collection you will find;

 - paintings of maritime life

 - landscape paintings

-- paintings of the built environment
+- paintings of the built environment.

-- examples of graffiti in the Castle Keep
+- a replica graffiti wall and some examples of actual graffiti (in the Keep)